The following Construction practice note provides comprehensive and up to date legal information covering:

 A stay of execution of summary judgment proceedings enforcing an adjudicator’s decision will rarely be given.

-The main grounds on which a stay may be ordered are:
+The main grounds on which a stay of enforcement of an adjudicator’s decision may be ordered are:

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 On 29 August 2015, the Prudential Regulation Authority (PRA) published the PRA Rulebook (Rulebook).
 The transition from the Handbook to the Rulebook was intended to benefit PRA-authorised firms, to access clearer and more concise rules.
 Alongside the Rulebook, supervisory statements and statements

 Community order requirementsCommunity order requirements are set out in the Criminal Justice Act 2003 (CJA 2003), as amended by the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO 2012) and the Offender Rehabilitation Act 2014 (ORA 2014).
 Criminal Justice Act 2003, s 152(2)

 This Practice Note provides guidance on the interpretation and application of the relevant provisions of the CPR.
 Depending on the court in which your matter is proceeding, you may also need to be mindful of additional provisions—see further below.Note: this Practice Note does not deal with the